aiocat/request/README.md

 ## Why?

-Lots of postman (like) program already exists.
-But they are really confusing and they have lots of feature we don't need.
+Lots of postman (like) programs already exist.
+But they are really confusing and have lots of features we don't need.

-Since CLI is not for everyone, I made request, http client for minimalists.
+Since CLI is not for everyone, I made request, a http client for minimalists.

 ## Translation